 The Key Values are:

 Democracy is richly embedded within the school.
-Pupils have the opportunity to have their voices heard through our School Council, Rights Respecting schools Steering group, pupil questionnaires, meeting with the Headteacher and through being either a Head boy, Head girl or a School Council member.
-Our school behaviour policy involves rewards and sanctions; this is shared through all aspects of school life and also shared with parents, carers and children from Reception to Year 6.
+Pupils have the opportunity to have their voices heard through our School Council, Rights Respecting schools Steering group, pupil questionnaires or meeting with the Headteacher.
+Our school behaviour policy involves rewards and consequences; this is shared through all aspects of school life and also shared with parents, carers and children from Reception to Year 6.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school collective worship time.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service are a regular part of our calendar events and help reinforce this message.